|Who are they||What they do|

 supporter of technology, but feel that this decision is reasonable.
 To

-help students prepare for the final exam in Math 152, no
+help students prepare for the final exam in Math 152, as written

 Students should know have to use the devices that they own.
 Many of them can be very helpful in checking intermediate computations on homework problems.
 Many handheld devices can be fooled quite easily, however.
-Some common difficulties are described here and also here.
-There is more discussion on pages 2 and 3 of the local matter in the text.
+Some common difficulties are described here.

 More elaborate environments for computation exist, such as Maple, Mathematica, and Matlab.
 In particular, Maple is available on eden and most other Rutgers computer systems.
 Basic introductory material on Maple is here.
-The material can likely be used by many students in Math 152.
+The material can certainly be used by any student in Math 152.
 It was created for students in Math 251, but I have used it in several sections of second semester calculus.
-I mention that I almost always have a Maple window open when I'm at the computer, and almost surely I will prepare lectures and exams for this class using Maple to check what I'm doing.
-All engineering students and many other students will become familiar with Matlab.
+I mention that I almost always have a Maple window open when I'm at the computer, and almost surely I will prepare lectures and exams for this class, using Maple to check what I'm doing.